All Of The Following Are Ionic Compounds Except

 Q: How can I easily tell if a compound is ionic or covalent?

 A: A good rule of thumb is to look at the elements involved.
-If the compound is formed between a metal and a nonmetal, it's likely ionic.
+Here's the thing — if the compound is formed between a metal and a nonmetal, it's likely ionic.
 If it's formed between two nonmetals, it's likely covalent.
-However, remember that there are exceptions, and electronegativity differences can provide a more nuanced understanding.
+That said, remember that there are exceptions, and electronegativity differences can provide a more nuanced understanding.

 Q: What is electronegativity?